Skip to main content

 0 udp://192.168.0.116:5120?pkt_size=1316

 The video is captured by VideoCapture cap("udp://192.168.0.116:5120");.
-The captured img frame is resized to match VideoWriter and send by GStreamer pipeline to same IP adress but different port host=192.168.0.116 port=8080
+The captured img frame is resized to match VideoWriter and sent by the GStreamer pipeline to the same IP address but a different port host=192.168.0.116 port=8080

 #include <stdio.h>